Theelx/pybase122/README.md

 # Contribute
 All contributions are welcome!
 If you want to add something or speed something up*, feel free to submit a pull request, I'll try to check it as soon as I can!

 *If you want to speed something up, please include timing for affected lines from line_profiler, which can be found [here](https://github.com/pyutils/line_profiler).
-If the new code significantly impacts readability, please include it as a new file.
+If the new code significantly impacts readability or requires a new dependency, please include it as a new file.